jtilly/matchingR/README.md

 [!["You know that I'll never leave you.
 Not as long as she's with someone."](http://imgs.xkcd.com/comics/all_the_girls.png)](http://xkcd.com/770/ "You know that I'll never leave you.
 Not as long as she's with someone.")

-`matchingR` is an R package which efficiently computes the [Gale-Shapley algorithm](http://www.jstor.org/stable/2312726), [Irving's algorithm for the stable roommate problem](http://www.sciencedirect.com/science/article/pii/0196677485900331), and the [top trading cycle algorithm](http://pareto.uab.es/jmasso/pdf/ShapleyScarfJME1974.pdf) for large matching markets.
+`matchingR` is an R package which quickly computes the [Gale-Shapley algorithm](http://www.jstor.org/stable/2312726), [Irving's algorithm for the stable roommate problem](http://www.sciencedirect.com/science/article/pii/0196677485900331), and the [top trading cycle algorithm](http://pareto.uab.es/jmasso/pdf/ShapleyScarfJME1974.pdf) for large matching markets.
 The package provides functions to compute the solutions to the
   [stable marriage problem](http://en.wikipedia.org/wiki/Stable_matching), the [college admission problem](http://en.wikipedia.org/wiki/Hospital_resident), the [stable roommates problem](http://en.wikipedia.org/wiki/Stable_roommates_problem), and the